jwildman/iDAAS-Connect-Clinical-IndustryStandards/README.md

 * [HL7 v2 Message Receivers](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=185 "HL7 v2 Message Receivers") - Support for ADT, ORM, ORU, RDE, SCH, MFN, MDM and VXU message types.
 Connected Clinical does not care about specific HL7 version, its has been tested from version 2.1 through 2.8.
 * [FHIR Clinical Receivers](https://www.hl7.org/fhir/ "HL7 FHIR") - Support for FHIR Clinical is currently being implemented.
 The platform will focus on delivery R4 (4.01) support to align with the CMS guidance on Interoperability and Patient Access.

-# General Capabilities
+# Key Differentiators
-General Capabilities that are implemented in the platform:
+Then platform has some key differentiators that are implemented in the platform:

 * [Healthcare Streaming Event Support](https://www.redhat.com/en/technologies/jboss-middleware/amq "Streaming Technologies") - Support decoupled and/or streaming architecture.
 * Healthcare Event Support - Support for building, extending and enabling healthcare event processing.